princi-fizzy/tasty_tab_api/source/includes/_authentication.md

 # Authentication

-To interact with TastyTab's API you need to authenticate yourself by including provided `access_token` via query string parameter.
+To interact with TastyTab's API you need to authenticate yourself by including provided `access_token` and `restaurant_token` via query string parameter.
+Restaurant_token will be available in restaurant database.
 Some sensitive requests also require `waiter_token` & `manager_token`.

 ### HTTP REQUEST